Manila: Natural hazards

 Swiss Re ranked Manila as the second-riskiest capital city to live in, citing its exposure to natural hazards such as earthquakes, tsunamis, typhoons, floods, and landslides.
 The seismically active Marikina Valley Fault System poses a threat of a large-scale earthquake with an estimated magnitude of between 6 and 7, and as high as 7.6 to Metro Manila and nearby provinces.
 Manila has experienced several deadly earthquakes, notably those of 1645 and 1677, which destroyed the stone-and-brick medieval city.
 Architects during the Spanish colonial period used the Earthquake Baroque style to adapt to the region's frequent earthquakes.
+The Taal Volcano located to the south of Manila also poses a threat when it erupts.

 Manila experiences between five and seven typhoons each year.
 In 2009, Typhoon Ketsana (Ondoy) struck the Philippines, leading to one of the worst floods in Metro Manila and several provinces in Luzon with an estimated damages worth ₱11 billion, and caused 448 deaths in Metro Manila alone.
 Following the aftermath of Typhoon Ketsana, the city began to dredge its rivers and improve its drainage network.